johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-02.md

 # Locating the Target for a generalized NOTIFY and/or DNS UPDATE.

-Section 3 of I-D.ietf-dnsop-generalized-notify-01 proposes a new RR type, tentatively with the mnemonic DSYNC, that has the following
+Section 3 of I-D.ietf-dnsop-generalized-notify-01 proposes a new RR type, tentatively with the mnemonic DSYNC that has the following
 format:

     {qname}   IN  DSYNC  {RRtype} {scheme} {port} {target}